nylas/nylas-mail/CONTRIBUTING.md

 It runs all tests inside of the `/spec` folder and all tests inside of `/internal_packages/**/spec`

+# Building

+Once you've checked out N1 and run `script/bootstrap`, you can create a packaged version of the application by running `script/build`.
+Note that the builds available at [https://nylas.com/N1](https://nylas.com/N1) include licensed fonts, sounds, and other improvements.
+If you're just looking to run N1, you should download it there!

 # Running Against Open Source Sync Engine

 N1 needs to fetch mail from a running instance of the [Nylas Sync